lovelyboysaybye/SmartBottle/SmartBottle/Readme.txt

      Run PSoC Creator 4.2/Tools/Options/Project management/General
      Change "PDL v3 location" to 3.0.4 you`ve installed
      Restart PSoC Creator 4.2
+5--Open project "SmartBottle_v0p1"
-5--Activate project "SmartBottle_v0p1_Calibration" and program the device 6--Activate project "SmartBottle_v0p1" and program device
+6--Activate project "SmartBottle_v0p1_Calibration" and program the device 7--Activate project "SmartBottle_v0p1" and program device
-7--Connect with PSoC 6 BLE using your smartphone with Bluetooth and CySmart application 8--Device will send you water level in your bottle
+8--Connect with PSoC 6 BLE using your smartphone with Bluetooth and CySmart application 9--Device will send you water level in your bottle